manushri1415/CSE259PrintingASU/README.md

 # CSE259PrintingASU
 In this project, we will print a pattern that looks like the following image, which says ASU inside a rectangle.
 The graders will be doing queries like asu(LeftRightMargin, BottomTopMargin, SpaceBetweenCharacters, FontSize).
 For example, asu(3, 1, 3, 3).
 We are going to check with different values of these variables.
+We split the tasks equally with members working on each letter (S and U).
+We also added a check to ensure if the values are negative it outputs "False" (boundry check)

-Project Members :
+Project Members (2) :
 Lukas Kettner
 Manushri Muruga kumar